WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 = The Proper Engine That Actually Uses Typst

-Ok, I hereby admit that I've just created the most advanced frame-by-frame animation engine *Tanim*!
+Okay, I hereby admit that I've just created the most advanced frame-by-frame animation engine *Tanim*!

 Jokes aside, what we've now discussed are only the elementary steps of building an